Stripe vs Shopify: Differences & Which to Choose in 2023

 - If you are in a service or B2B industry: Shopify only offers subscriptions and recurring billing, such as for a utility company or a landlord, with the use of the Shopify app.
 Stripe offers this as a native feature.

-Best for Business Management: Shopify
+Best for Ecommerce: Shopify

 When to use Stripe